Grammatical aspect in the Slavic languages: General characteristics

 All Slavic languages distinguish between a core dichotomy of imperfective and perfective aspects.
 This dichotomy is present in almost all verbs and their nominalizations.
 The perfective is used to describe actions or states which are considered "complete, completed, total, or unified, or with a reference to a specific location in space and time, or to the completion of a specific goal".
 By contrast, imperfective forms describe those "which are incomplete, still in progress, repeated or habitual".
+Aspectual systems throughout the Slavic language family differ; the South Slavic languages are generally considered to have the most complex aspectual systems.

 Certain kinds of adverbs and semantic domains tend to prefer one form or another.
 For example, adverbs meaning "at once" or punctual verbs such as "to kill" are associated with the perfective.
 In general, the perfective form is considered the marked form; the imperfective is typically used if an action is not explicitly designated as "completed".
-In West and East Slavic, the use of present-tense inflections on perfective verbs is used to indicate a future tense.
+In West and East Slavic, present-tense inflections on perfective verbs are used to indicate a future tense.
 In the South Slavic language Serbo-Croatian, for example, the term dođem ('I [often] come') contrasts with its East Slavic Russian counterpart дойду (dojdu, 'I will reach').